-The Medford City staff has drafted a Municipal Aggregation Plan at no cost to the city or taxpayers and with no string attached by the energy consultant Good Energy.
-The plan is available for the public to review and comment on by 5PM July 31st (extended to 5PM August 9th).
+The Medford City staff drafted a Municipal Aggregation Plan at no cost to the city or taxpayers and with no string attached by the energy consultant Good Energy.
+The plan was available for the public to review and comment on by 5PM July 31st, 2018 (extended to 5PM August 9th 2018).

-A public meeting is going to be held on Wednesday, August 8th at 6:30PM and will be voted on by the City Council on Tuesday, August 14th at 7PM.
+A public meeting was held on Wednesday, August 8th 2019 and was approved by the City Council on Tuesday, August 14th, 2019.